 She was seeking “care” advice and people were giving it to her.
 No matter that the bird might’ve had a microchip that could be scanned by a local veterinarian.
 No matter that the bird’s human family is probably freaking out.

 Many people are under the false impression that a clipped bird can’t fly.
-In a modest wind a 100 g cockatiel can be swept away and airborne on it’s way to the next state regardless of the severity of wing trimming.
-They don’t need a whole lot a lift to defy gravity – they’re birds!.
+In a modest wind, a 100 g cockatiel can be swept away and airborne on it’s way to the next state regardless of the severity of wing trimming.
+They don’t need a whole lot of lift to defy gravity – they’re birds!.

 A bird that never leaves your shoulder under any circumstances may change the rules of the game once you walk out of doors.
 A loud noise in unfamiliar surroundings like out of doors can trigger panic flight.

 Window screens are not a barrier to the outside world for any bird and make for easy escape routes after a couple of pecks with a razor-sharp beak.

 With this being the time of year we take vacations it is not unusual to hire a pet sitter.
 But much like avian vets are more attuned to birds, bird sitters are far more appropriate than general pet sitters.

 Bird sitters will know that birds will want to follow you from room to room and it is less likely the bird will get crushed in a doorway.

 Bird sitters should also know that, unlike terrestrial pets, when doing a visual sweep of a room for the bird they know to look up as well as on the floor.

 You’ve been warned.